 Many people get to this point and think their work is done.
 Not so!
 This is where the hard work of translating your priorities into your day-to-day actions starts.

 To help keep my commitment categories top of mind, I used Todoist projects.
 Each of my seven categories is a top-level project — Novel, Articles, Pitches, Paperwork, Kids, Personal, Fun — with relevant sub-projects nestled underneath each one.
 For example, the category of “Writing/researching articles” would include a sub-project for this guide, as well as for the other pieces I’m working on.

 Now, every time I open my to-do list, I have a visual reminder of the categories I’ve committed myself to, and I can only add sub-projects that fit under each of them.
 Whenever I add a new task, I'm forced to decide which project to put it in.
 If it doesn't fit into my current categories, I have to ask myself if it's worth doing right now.

 Step #5: Think in checklists rather than to-do lists

 Forster recommends using checklists instead of creating to-do lists.
-It may sound like mere semantics, but there’s a key difference: A to-do list usually includes a set of unrelated tasks that need to be completed within a certain time frame, usually in one day.
-The problem with to-do lists is that often you look at them and think, ugh.
+It may sound like mere semantics, but there’s a key difference: A to-do list usually includes a set of unrelated tasks that must be completed within a certain time frame, usually in one day.
+The problem with to-do lists is that often, you look at them and think, ugh.
 (Resistance!)

 Checklists, on the other hand, break a project down into smaller, sequential tasks, which reduces resistance.
-Vauge, open-ended to-do's become concrete, manageable action steps that you can check off your list
+Vague, open-ended to-do's become concrete, manageable action steps that you can check off your list

 Now, when I look at what I have to do, what I immediately focus on is the first item on my checklist: “read comments from editor.”
 Easy!
 (Resistance: 0 Jackie: 10 points!)
 I win.